ncbi/scPopCorn/README.md

 ## import popcom package
 ```
-from PopCom import MergeSingleCell
+from popcom import MergeSingleCell
-from PopCom import SingleCellData
+from popcom import SingleCellData
 ```

 ## read in RNA-seq data